tjmpromos/site-policies/terms-and-conditions.md

 **Last updated January 02, 2024**

+## TLDR

+**Agreement**: By using our services, you agree to our legal terms.
+If you disagree, stop using the services.

+**Services**: Our services and content are protected by intellectual property laws.
+You can’t use them for commercial purposes without permission.

+**User Conduct**: You must provide accurate information, be 18 or older, and not use our services for illegal activities.

+**Purchases and Payments**: Provide accurate payment info and pay in USD.
+All sales are final, no refunds.

+**Privacy and Data**: Your use of our services means you agree to our privacy policy.

+**Modifications**: We can change these terms or our services anytime without notice.

+**Dispute Resolution**: Disputes are governed by Florida law and handled in Florida courts.

+**Contact**: For complaints or information, reach out to us at support@tjmpromos.com or call (+1)800-423-0449.

 ## AGREEMENT TO OUR LEGAL TERMS

 We are TJM Promos, Inc. (" **Company** ," " **we** ," " **us** ," " **our** "), a company registered in Florida, United States at 511 NW 48th Terrace, Ocala, FL 34482.